“Mergers Gone Wrong for Shareholders”

 • perpendicular –

 A perpendicular junction occurs when two or more companies operating at different product stages combine.
-This means that a company that’s involved in producing a particular good or service merges with another company that’s involved in furnishing the raw accoutrements or other input necessary to produce that good or service.
+This means a company producing a particular good or service merges with another company that supplies the raw materials or other inputs needed to produce that good or service.
+Companies often choose vertical combinations to increase efficiency and reduce costs.”
+By bringing together different stages of the product process under one roof, companies can potentially reduce sales costs, ameliorate communication, and streamline operations.

 • Empire junction